LunarLambda/sdk-seven/README.md

 sdk-seven is licensed under the Zlib License, with the following exceptions:

-libseven and minrt are licensed under the Mozilla Public License Version 2.0.\
+libseven, minrt, and libutil are licensed under the Mozilla Public License Version 2.0.\
 Documentation is licensed under the CC0 1.0 Universal License.